 Season two of Nickelodeon's CG animated Teenage Mutant Ninja Turtles series has expanded the show's cast of characters significantly, but for as many hideous new mutants as it's introduced, the show's also welcomed a steady stream of new vehicles.
 Both figure prominently into the latest batch of Playmates products arriving in toy stores in the near future, as stores welcome new figures of Mutagen Man, Kirby Bat and a Squirrelanoid, plus vehicles like the Shell Flyer, the Grass Kicker and the Turtle Sub.

 Between its new animated feature, launching The Simpsons sets and about a dozen other things, LEGO's got a lot going on this year.
 That's why it's a bit surprising to know that there won't just be one line of Teenage Mutant Ninja Turtles LEGO sets this year, but two.
 Sets based on the upcoming live action/CGI hybrid TMNT film are in the works, of course, but are still largely shrouded in mystery.
 Box art for more sets based on Nickelodeon's CG animated series have surfaced, though, and... well, those are probably the ones most fans are going to be the most excited about.

 The early ’90s were spoiled for choice when it came to comic book adaptations.
 Not only was Batman: The Animated Series on the air, but X-Men led Marvel’s push to get on the small screen, diving right into the often convoluted continuity of everyone’s favorite mutants, luring in a generation of fans, and paving the way for cartoons to follow.
-That’s why we’ve set out to review every single episode of the ’90s X-Men animatedseries.
-This week: "A Rogue's Tale," in which Rogue's origin explains everything but her dubious hair choices.
+That’s why we’ve set out to review every single episode of the ’90s X-Men animated series.
+This week: The Phoenix Saga finally concludes, due to absolutely no involvement whatsoever from our protagonists.